Rock Island and the Quad Cities

 • Morning: Enjoy the cultural history and diverse natural resources of the Quad Cities at Blackhawk State Historic Site.
 Hike the 208 acres of public use areas, prairie and nature preserve along the Rock River, and discover the history of Black Hawk and the Sauk and Meskwaki people in the John Hauberg Indian Museum.

 • Afternoon: After lunch, take a stroll through the Quad City Botanical Center gardens and tropical atrium.
-As a public garden, they maintain hundreds of plants ranging from tropical varieties to regional perennials.
-The tropical atrium is open year round and offers a warm respite from Illinois winters.
+As a public garden, it maintains hundreds of plants ranging from tropical varieties to regional perennials.
+The atrium is open year round and offers a warm respite from Illinois winters.

-Next, head across the river and visit Nahant Marsh (4220 Wapello Ave., Davenport), a 305-acre nature preserve in southwest Davenport.
+Next, head across the river and visit Nahant Marsh (4220 Wapello Ave., Davenport), a 305-acre nature preserve.
 The marsh is part of one of the largest urban wetlands on the upper Mississippi and features grassy hiking trails, a dock and a boardwalk that leads to a wildlife viewing blind.

 • Dinner: Harris Pizza is a local favorite for Quad City-style pizza.
 Our signature style features a malty, nutty crust, sauce that is spicier than sweet and toppings safely tucked UNDER the cheese.
 After being cooked to perfection in a gas oven, the pie is cut into strips instead of slices.